 Captain Planet and the Planeteers: Free room and board on Hope Island is part of the Benefits Package of being a Planeteer, so even the few parents who are still alive are mostly out of the picture.

 Gadget from Chip 'n Dale Rescue Rangers lost her father a year before the team was formed.
 Due to lack of information, many fan theories exist about what actually happened.
 Her mother is never mentioned.
+This may be explained at some point in the current comics.

 Parents in Dragon Booster are suspiciously absent, considering that their offspring are competing in dangerous sports with giant reptiles.
 Parm has a mother, mentioned once and never again, and Kitt has apparently left home or is an orphan (nothing is ever said about her parents).
 Only Artha (the protagonist) and Moordryd (his rival) have onscreen parents: Moordryd's dad is the Big Bad, while his mother, Zulay, is implied to be dead (the ambiguity of the line spawned numerous fanfics), while Artha has quite possibly the worst case of Parental Abandonment ever: his mother is never mentioned, while his dad, Connor, disappears in the first episode and is presumably dead... right up until the second season finale, when it is revealed that Mortis, who's been helping the heroes the whole time, is Connor in disguise.
 The reason for abandoning his children and letting them believe he was dead?
 They wouldn't have become independent.